dabasajay/pluto/README.md

 <ul type="square">
 	<li>Secure JWT-based authentication and authorization.</li>
 	<li>Well-defined CRUD APIs.</li>
 	<li>It uses a relational database.
-Even though the project was build using MySQL, it's really independent of the underlying database, as long as it's a sql-based database and supported by Sequelize library.
+Even though the project was built using MySQL, it's really independent of the underlying database, as long as it's a sql database and supported by Sequelize library.
 Some of the supported databases are PostgreSQL, MariaDB, SQLite3, Microsoft SQL Server.</li>
 	<li>Robust error handling.</li>
 	<li>Persistent logging of events and stack traces.</li>
 	<li><strong><code>.env</code></strong> configuration file for environment variables.</li>